lawmurray/Birch/DOCS.md

     a <- b;       // OK!
     a <- b <- c;  // ERROR!

-Assignment of objects of basic type is by value, while those of class type is by reference.
+Assignment of basic types is by value, and of class types by reference.

-It is possible to declare assignment and conversion operators within a class, allowing assignment of objects of basic type, or conversion to an object of basic type, where sensible.
+It is possible to declare assignment and conversion operators within a class, allowing assignment to objects from values, or conversion of objects to values, where sensible.

 > **Note**
 > The operator `=`, often used for assignment in other languages, is reserved for possible future use in Birch (e.g. for declaring equations).